-Prints and cards also on sale in the Loft Cafe in Haddington, Number Four Gallery at St Abbs Head, and Aquila on Jeffrey Street in Edinburgh.
+Limited edition prints, as well as cards, coasters and mugs, of my work are available on Etsy.
+They’re also on sale in the Loft Cafe in Haddington, Number Four Gallery at St Abbs Head, the Bass Rock Gallery in Dunbar and the Stick Factory in the south side of Edinburgh.
 You can also get in touch with me if you’d like to buy one, or have a request.

-The beach at Tyninghame is one of my favourites, with the long span of Ravensheugh sands and the rocks and woods all around.
-And, of course, the view of the Bass Rock.
+The beach at Tyninghame is one of my favourites, with the long span of Ravensheugh sands (and its famous log cabin built in 1960 by the 12th Earl of Haddington) and the rocks and woods all around.
+And, of course, the view of the Bass Rock

 Bell Rock Lighthouse, built by Robert Stevenson between 1807 and 1811, is the world’s oldest surviving sea-washed lighthouse.
 11 miles off the coast of Arbroath in the North Sea, the rock was famous for shipwrecks, being hidden below the surface of the sea for all but a few low tide hours.
 Construction was so challenging that it featured in a BBC documentary as one of the seven industrial wonders of the world.
-The lighthouse has been automated since 1988.
+The lighthouse has been automated since 1988 (51 x 28cm mounted).

 This glorious beach is part of the park named after John Muir, explorer and naturalist, who was born in Dunbar in 1838.
 He moved to the States as a child and is generally claimed by them – being dubbed America’s founder of National Parks.
 He’s ours though